cta-observatory/lstosa/docs/scripts/index.rst

 closer.py
 +++++++++

-Closer script for OSA, check that all sequences are finished and completed, extract the provenance from the ``prov.log`` file and merge the DL1 data-check files.
+Checks that all sequences are finished and completed, extract the provenance from the ``prov.log`` file and merge the DL1 data-check files.
 It also moves the analysis products to their final destinations.

 .. warning::